fall inside a hole

 Tomy Train version of the Plarail Electro Railroad Crossing.
 Sold into the early 1990s.

 Switch has settings for OFF, AUTO, and ON.
 ON plays a crossing dinging and flashes the lights.
-AUTO makes it only do so when a sensor under the rail is tripped as a train passes.
+AUTO makes it only do so when a leaf switch under the lifted rail is pressed down as a train passes.
 Very neat.

 1314 Bus Link Accessory Set (1990)